Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Alg Final Project/General.md

 ### **Step 4: Using the Model to Predict New Values**

-Once we solve for β, we can predict performance (zzz) for any new xxx, yyy:
+Once we solve for β, we can predict performance (z) for any new x, y:

 $z = \beta_1 + \beta_2 x + \beta_3 y + \beta_4 x^2 + \beta_5 xy + \beta_6 y^2$

+### So, what are we doing for this project?

+The paper i attached above shows